 Your host should be able to help you increase your memory limit and point you in the right direction if you need to upgrade your hosting plan to something more robust, like a managed WordPress hosting plan, or even a VPS or dedicated server.

 Here are some answers to common questions people have about the WordPress memory limit:

-1. Why increase the WordPress memory limit?
+1. Why increase your WordPress memory limit?

 - Your site is loading slowly